sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

         Road curve
         Obstacle
         Road edge
-The driver may simply not have enough information to make a safe decision.
+The driver may not have sufficient information to make a safe decision.

-2. What can actually go wrong?
+## 2. Failure Scenarios
-This is one of the most important things your entire team needs to understand.
+The accident mechanism must be understood by the complete project team.
-Don't say only:
+The statement:

 “Fog causes accidents.”
-Understand how the accident happens.
+does not by itself describe how the accident occurs.
+The accident mechanism is as follows.

-Scenario A — Vehicle ahead
+### Scenario A — Vehicle ahead
-Your dumper
+The dumper under consideration
      ↓
    🚛  ───────────────→

               🚛
         Vehicle ahead
-Your vehicle is travelling at, say, 20–25 km/h.
+The vehicle is travelling at, for example, 20–25 km/h.
 Because of fog:

 driver cannot see far ahead